 Students are being taught to think creatively about sustainable fashion.
 The theme for the show, Beyond 2012, focused on environmental awareness and hinted at the ability of the fashion industry to adapt in the long term.

 The two-hour fashion show showcased the designs of 48 third-year students.
+Themes ranged from Roman gladiators and sailors to rural Africa and street credibility.

 British designer Stella McCartney, the daughter of Sir Paul, has provided some inspiration in the sustainable arena, being a vegan who, a decade ago, chose not to use leather or fur in her work.